google/knative-gcp/docs/how-to/namespace-transition.md

    `http://default-brokercell-ingress.events-system.svc.cluster.local/example/test-broker`
    as shown in the sample output below.
-Take note that if the URL is `http://default-brokercell-ingress.cloud-run-events.svc.cluster.local/example/test-broker` you are still using the old Broker installation.
+Take note that if the URL is `http://default-brokercell-ingress.cloud-run-events.svc.cluster.local/example/test-broker` you are still using the old broker installation.

    ```shell script
    Name:         test-broker